adobe/orc/README.md

 cmake .. -GXcode -DORC_PROFILING=ON
 ```

+Note this option is cached, so you must explicitly turn it `OFF` or `ON`.
+Re-running the command line invocation with the option missing will cause its previous value to be used.

 ## Calling ORC

 ORC can be called directly from the command line, or inserted into the tool chain in the linker step.
 The output is unchanged; it's simply a matter